Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - Prioritize the issues (or send them to whomever prioritizes)

-Then comes the threat modeling part of this activity, finding potential security issues in the service.
+The threat modeling part of this activity might be the most difficult, especially in the beginning.
+This is when finding potential security issues in the service.
 In the Microsoft Learn path, two different ways of thinking are brought up, focusing on protecting the service or understanding the attacker.
 I like this approach, however I experience that most dev teams like to focus on protecting the system.
 Microsoft also states that “Microsoft product engineers mostly focus on protecting the system.
 Penetration testing teams focus on both.”
 (Wonder if an offensive security person has been working on this process at Microsoft:) ).

 When coming up with scenarios, I like add a scenario description, the driver for the scenario (whats the reason behind bringing it up) and thinking about how bad it might get.
 The latter to get an understanding of how important it is to fix the issue.
 For the scenarios, thinking “I am worried that…” works like a charm for many people.

-When you have a list of scenarios, the process is almost done.
-Then wrapping up the process can consist of activities such as:
+When wrapping up, the process can consist of activities such as:

 - Setting up a new meeting (it is easy to forget)